rynocav226/wedding-website/frontend/README.md

 Accommodations Page
 > Get the Scrollspy to adjust for the permanent navigation bar (probably get rid of, wanted to test it out) - DONE
 > add addresses for the hotel details - DONE
-> fix submenu on small mobile - DONE - need to test
+> fix submenu on small mobile - DONE
 > doubletree pic on ios

 Additional Pages